icanvardar/bun-service-template/README.md

 - [hono](https://github.com/honojs/hono): web framework that is foundation of this template
 - [husky](https://github.com/typicode/husky): commit checker that is being used with eslint and prettier in this project
-- [tsoa](https://github.com/lukeautry/tsoa): helper that generates swagger definitions out of declarations in controllers
+- [tsoa][tsoa]: helper that generates swagger definitions out of declarations in controllers
 - [prettier](https://github.com/prettier/prettier): code formatter for files that have extensions of ts, js and json files
 - [winston](https://github.com/winstonjs/winston): a customizable logger for general usage
 - [zod](https://github.com/colinhacks/zod): a schema validator